 Companies are slowly opening up to new technology opportunities that can relieve their IT department of system maintenance.
 With new technology options such as cloud computing emerging, it is important to take time to explore other possible IT choices.

-4. Provide claims system vendors a “hands on” understanding of your expectations.
+Provide claims system vendors with a “hands-on” understanding of your expectations.

-Collaborating and communication is essential in your planning process to ensure there is a unified understanding of the end result.
+Collaborating and communication are essential in your planning process to ensure there is a unified understanding of the end result.